(II) A small rubber wheel is used to drive a large pottery wheel.... | Channels for Pearson+

 Rolling Without Slipping

-Rolling without slipping occurs when two objects in contact move such that their surfaces do not slide against each other.
-This means the linear velocity at the point of contact is the same for both objects.
-Here, it ensures that the angular velocity of the small wheel directly influences the pottery wheel's angular velocity.
+Rolling without slipping occurs when the point of contact between two surfaces does not slide.
+This means the linear velocity at the contact point is the same for both wheels.
+This concept is essential here because it allows us to relate the angular velocities and accelerations of the two wheels through their radii.

 Recommended video: